Company names must end with the suffix ApS but they do not need to be in the Danish language.

-Only a single director is require for an ApS company, directors may be of any nationality or residency.
+Only a single director is require for a Denmark company formation , directors may be of any nationality or residency.

-There are no restrictions on the nationality or residency of shareholders and only a single shareholder is required.
+There are no restrictions on the nationality or residency of shareholders and only a single shareholder is required for a Danish Company Formation.
 Annual meetings may be held anywhere in the world and may be attended via proxy.
 There is no government list of shareholders.

-The minimum share capital is DKK 80,000 (approximately EUR 10,700).
+The minimum share capital for a Danish ApS incorporation is DKK 40,000 (EUR 5,353).
 Share capital may be paid up in cash or asset contributions.

 Companies are required to file annual financial statements within five months following the end of the fiscal year.
 Companies are divided into categories depending on size and if considered ‘Small’, certain aspects of the financial statement may be omitted.
 Annual returns must be filed by all companies

-Once we have submitted all the necessary information to the Danish Commerce and Companies Agency it will typically take from one to two weeks to fully incorporate your new ApS.
+Once we have submitted all the necessary information to the Danish Commerce and Companies Agency it will typically take from 3 days to incorporate your new ApS.
 Once incorporated, your company will be issued with a CVR identification number.